Connection lost. Please refresh the page.

 Posterior interventricular artery

-The posterior interventricular artery (posterior descending artery - PDA) is a branch of the right coronary artery.
-It is also commonly referred to as the inferior interventricular branch.
-This artery runs in the posterior (inferior) interventricular sulcus.
-Its main function is to supply the diaphragmatic (inferior) surface of the myocardium and interventricular sulcus of the heart
+The posterior interventricular artery (posterior descending artery, PDA) is a branch of the right coronary artery.
+It is also commonly referred to as the inferior interventricular artery, a more accurate name given that it is not located on the posterior surface of the heart.
+Instead, it runs along the inferior (diaphragmatic) surface, within the inferior interventricular sulcus.
+Its main function is to supply the diaphragmatic (inferior) surface of the myocardium and interventricular sulcus of the heart.

-The posterior interventricular artery can arise from either the left or right coronary artery.
-The "dominant" coronary artery is the one that gives rise to PDA.
+The inferior interventricular artery can arise from either the left or right coronary artery.
+The "dominant" coronary artery is the one that gives rise to inferior interventricular artery.
 In the majority of the population, the right system is dominant, meaning that this irrigates the heart’s diaphragmatic (inferior) surface.

 Origin and course

-In most cases, the posterior interventricular artery originates from the right coronary artery.
+In most cases, the inferior interventricular artery originates from the right coronary artery.
 It arises on the diaphragmatic aspect of the heart when the right coronary artery approaches the crux of the heart.
 The crux of the heart is the meeting point of the interatrial and interventricular septa of the cardiac chambers.
-The posterior interventricular artery descends in the interventricular sulcus towards the apex of the heart.
-When it reaches the apex it anastomoses with the anterior interventricular artery, a branch of the left coronary artery
+The inferior interventricular artery descends in the interventricular sulcus towards the apex of the heart.
+When it reaches the apex it anastomoses with the anterior interventricular artery, a branch of the left coronary artery.

 Branches and supply

-The posterior interventricular artery supplies the diaphragmatic (inferior) aspect of the myocardium.
-On its course in the posterior interventricular septum, the posterior interventricular artery gives off several perforating interventricular septal branches.
-These branches supply the posterior aspect of the interventricular septum.
+The inferior interventricular artery supplies the diaphragmatic (inferior) aspect of the myocardium.
+On its course in the inferior interventricular septum, the inferior interventricular artery gives off several perforating interventricular septal branches.
+These branches supply the inferior aspect of the left and right ventricular walls.

 Learn more about the coronary arteries with our articles, videos, labeled diagrams and quizzes.